Top 10 Low-Cost Business Ideas with High Profit

 • High demand across academic and professional subjects

-• No physical materials required beyond a computer and internet connection
+• No physical materials required beyond a computer and an internet connection

 • Can charge premium rates for exam preparation or specialist tutoring